-Students are required to study an East Asian language for five semesters.
-Students who enter Simmons with at least an intermediate knowledge of an Asian language will be evaluated by a member of the Modern

-Languages and Literatures department.
-In such cases, the language requirement for the major can be satisfied in one of three ways.
-First, the student can complete five semesters of continued study of the same language.
-Second, the student can complete five semesters of study of another Asian language.
-Third, the student can complete five additional courses from the EAS curriculum.
-Students who enter Simmons with an understanding of an Asian language below an intermediate level can satisfy the language requirement by language study that would raise the student's competence to the advanced intermediate level, plus either further courses in languages or courses from the FAS curriculum.
+Students are required to study a single East Asian language offered at Simmons for five consecutive semesters.
+Courses taken to fulfill this part of the requirement, therefore, cannot also count among the five electives from the EAS curriculum.
+Students who enter the Program with at least an intermediate knowledge of an Asian language may satisfy the requirement by completing five semesters' continued study of either the same or another Asian language once correct placement has been determined.
+Alternatively, in special cases pending the Director's approval, the student may complete five additional courses from the EAS curriculum.
+Students who enter Simmons with an understanding of an Asian language below the intermediate level can satisfy the language requirement by study that would raise their competence to that of advanced intermediate in addition to either further language courses or those from the EAS curriculum.